The Top 3 Mistakes that Spoil Sponsorship Opportunities

 3. Sorry, “My Team” Can’t Build It

 Each panelist worked in an office alone or with one other person.
 The panelists found proposals that include business staff orchestrating elaborate events vexing.
 From the nonprofits’ viewpoint, companies look like a cargo ship full of human resources.
 You imagine these resources are easy to direct, tap, and collect.
-Unfortunately, you are often working with a person whose job, among other responsibilities, includes working with nonprofits organizations.
+Unfortunately, you are often working with a person whose job, among other responsibilities, includes working with nonprofits.